-Nonetheless, Freddie Falcon — the mascot for the Atlanta Falcons — took a public hit for oversized-plush-foot-in-mouth disease following a tasteless message on his official account (@FreddieFalcon).
+Nonetheless, Freddie Falcon — the team mascot for the Atlanta Falcons — took a public hit for oversized-plush-foot-in-mouth disease following what was deemed a tasteless message on his official account (@FreddieFalcon).

 A tweet, which since has been deleted, was posted following the Falcons' 34-10 loss to the Carolina Panthers: “Had a good time at the #ood suicide prevention walk today.
 I may need to go back if our season continues the way it is.”